-The currency that you are paid in will affect your eventual net earnings, depending on exchange rates and where you intend to spend the money.
-If you are in a foreign country long term, it may be simpler to get paid in the local currency to meet your expenses.
+The currency that you are paid in will affect your eventual net earnings.
+This will depend on exchange rates and where you intend to spend the money.
+If you are in a foreign country long-term, it may be simpler to get paid in the local currency to meet your expenses.

-In some cases, you might want to set your contract rate in a major, stable currency (Euros, US Dollars, etc.) to avoid local currency risk.
+In some cases, you might want to set your contract rate in a major, stable currency to avoid local currency risk.
 If you are paid in the local currency and converting it to your home currency, it is possible to put a ‘currency exchange’ term in your contracts, where your payment is adjusted in case of large rate changes.

 3. Work Permits / Visas

-It can be tempting to try to use multiple extensions of tourist or business visas while working in a foreign country, but keep in mind that the client may be reporting contractor payments to tax authorities, alerting them to your presence.
+It can be tempting to try to use multiple extensions of tourist or business visas while working in a foreign country.
+However, keep in mind that the client may be reporting contractor payments to tax authorities, alerting them to your presence.

 4. Health Insurance

 Your health insurance at home is unlikely to cover you abroad, and you will need a different policy.
-You have the options of a regional or local policy, or for shorter stays a travel health insurance policy might be sufficient.
+You have the option of a regional or local policy, or for shorter stays, a travel health insurance policy might be sufficient.

 5. Host or Home Country Laws?

 You will have to be aware of the laws of both your home country and the host country where you will be contracting.
-Your home country laws may still affect your tax status if you remain a resident, but host country laws will likely control the contract terms and liability.
+Your home country’s laws may still affect your tax status if you remain a resident.
+However, the host country’s laws will likely control the contract terms and liability.

-If you are self-employed and working abroad for a long period, you could also become a ‘tax resident’ of the host country, in addition to home country tax liability.
-This is one of the complexities of contracting abroad, since you have juggle the laws of two jurisdictions.
+If you are self-employed and working abroad for a long period, you could also become a ‘tax resident’ of the host country.
+This is in addition to your home country’s tax liability.
+This is one of the complexities of contracting abroad since you have to juggle the laws of two jurisdictions.